We make the difference

 • Picking Robots

 Robots with seeing systems and mechanical arms can be chosen to pick up and place things correctly.
-Because they can do a lot of things, stores often use them to fill orders.
+Because they can do many tasks, stores often use them to fulfill orders.

 • Storage Robots